 “If we can rejoice in God’s concern for creatures that have little direct relation to ourselves, then this same impulse can inform our disposition towards extraterrestrial creatures, whether their intelligence is less than or far surpases our own” (109).

-Some Christians seem that it is a logical impossibility for there to be intelligent life elsewhere in the universe.
+Some Christians seem to think that it is a logical impossibility for there to be intelligent life elsewhere in the universe.
 Would they have experienced the same salvation history as we have?
 Some theologians think Christ’s life, death, and resurrection on earth could be appropriated for other beings in the universe.
 That still sounds very anthropocentric to me.
 Why couldn’t the second person of the Trinity become Incarnate in other worlds too, taking on their flesh and becoming part of their stories?
 Well, of course we’re speculating now.

 This is an interesting topic to end the book on.
 It forces some humility upon us in the recognition of how much we don’t know about the universe God has created.
 The central doctrines of the church were articulated in a time when we thought the earth was the geographical center and focal point of the universe.
 Now we look out through telescopes and have found thousands of other planets orbiting other stars, and as far as we can see there are more and more galaxies.
 What else could be out there?
 The doctrine of creation forces us to keep our theology engaged with our knowledge of creation.